How USCIS Defines Good Moral Character

 Moral Turpitude

-Moral turpitude is a term used by USCIS based on court precedence and not any actual legal definition.
-In plain terms, crimes involving moral turpitude are any unlawful acts that immoral.
+Moral turpitude is a term used by USCIS based on court precedent and not any actual legal definition.
+In plain terms, crimes involving moral turpitude are any unlawful acts that are immoral.

 Below are some examples: